blaizard/bzd/README.md

 - Variables, constants, functions, concepts, namespaces are named in `camelCase`.
 - All types are named in `PascalCase`.
 - Non-public members (variables, functions...) are appended with a `_` character.
-- All namings try to avoid abreviations.
+- All namings try to avoid abbreviations.

 ## Memory Footprint